htool/signalk-polar-performance-plugin/README.md

 If you have a polar in a supported text format, you can import it directly from the **Polars** tab.
 The plugin currently supports Jieter-style semicolon CSV and Expedition-style delimited text.
 Optional metadata such as display name, sail number, boat type, year, source label, and notes can be added during text import.

+Native Polar JSON downloads are intended to be human-editable.
+When you download a native polar, the numeric axes and speeds are written in the display units declared in the file's `units` block, currently knots for speeds and degrees for angles.
+On import, the plugin reads that `units` block and converts the values back to canonical SI before storing the polar.

 The Jieter CSV format uses semicolons as separators.
 The first row is a header with `twa/tws` in the first column followed by wind speeds in knots.
 Each subsequent row is a TWA in degrees followed by boat speeds in knots.
 Beat and run angles appear as separate rows with one non-zero speed per row (the VMG for that wind speed column).

 **Example:**